isomerpages/moe-woodgrovepri/_instructional-programmes/Mathematics/Framework and Overview of Core Programmes.md

 **Excellence 2000 (E2K) Mathematics Programme**

 The E2K Mathematics Programme Singapore is a Mathematics enrichment programme developed by the Israel Centre for Excellence through Education (ICEE).
-The programme, which is rolled out for selected P4 and P5 pupils, uses game-based learning to expand students’ horizons and reinforces their confidence in their ability to cope with scholastic changes.
+The programme, which is rolled out for selected P4, P5 and P6 students, uses game-based learning to expand students’ horizons and reinforces their confidence in their ability to cope with scholastic changes.

 **Improving Confidence and Achievement in Numeracy (ICAN)**